Atlassian is retiring Data Center – what does it mean and what are your options?

 1. Move to Atlassian Cloud

-For many, this is the most straightforward option.
-Having bet the farm that the future of work is in the cloud and that it will be AI-assisted, Atlassian have done everything in their power to make Cloud offering as compelling as possible.
-From automatic scaling and predictable costs to improved security and resilience, the Cloud will be the natural transition for most companies still stuck on the out-of-box experience.
+For many, this will be the most natural choice.
+Having bet the farm that the future of work is cloud-based and AI-assisted, Atlassian has pulled out the stops to make its cloud offering as compelling as possible.
+From automatic scaling and predictable costs to improved security and embedded AI, the cloud will be seen as a serious upgrade for many.

 2. Move to a competitor platform

-If your organisation has been making do with Atlassian DC, then this could be the right moment to make the switch - particularly if competitor products are better suited to your needs.
-But even if the switch is incentivised by a competitor, the decision is still not that simple:
+If your organisation has been "making do" with Atlassian DC but had previously decided against switching to something better suited to its needs, either because it was deemed too costly or disruptive, then now is the time to reconsider.
+However, even if the switch is incentivised by a competitor, the decision is still not that simple:

 Maturity: Atlassian products are feature-rich and mature, and their popularity is no accident.
 If your teams rely heavily on the breadth of Atlassian’s functionality, finding a truly equivalent competitor may prove difficult.